-(1) The executive officers' bonus awarded for 2009, 2008 and 2007 performance was paid in 2010, 2009 and 2008, respectively.
+(1) The executive officers' bonus awarded for 2010, 2009 and 2008 performance was paid in 2011, 2010 and 2009, respectively.

-(2) In accordance with recent changes in the SEC's disclosure rules, the amounts reported for Stock Awards and Options Awards of the table above for 2009 reflect the fair value on the grant date of the stock awards and option awards granted to our Named Executive Officers in 2010 but related to services provided in 2009.
+(2)In accordance with recent changes in the SEC's disclosure rules, the amounts reported for Stock Awards and Options Awards of the table above for 2010 and 2009 reflect the fair value on the grant date of the stock awards and option awards granted to our Named Executive Officers in 2011 and 2010 but related to services provided in 2010 and 2009, respectively.
 These values have been determined under the principles used to calculate the grant date fair value of equity awards for purposes of our company's financial statements.
 For a discussion of the assumptions and methodologies used to value the awards reported in the table above, please see the discussion of stock awards and option awards contained in Note 10.
-Equity to LTC's Consolidated Financial Statements, included as part of LTC's 2009 Annual Report on Form 10-K, filed with the SEC.
+Equity to LTC's Consolidated Financial Statements, included as part of LTC's 2010 Annual Report on Form 10-K, filed with the SEC.
 Under U.S. generally accepted accounting principles, compensation expense with respect to stock awards and option awards granted to our employees and directors is generally recognized over the vesting periods applicable to the awards.
-The SEC's disclosure rules previously required that we present stock award and option award information for 2008 and 2007 based on the amount recognized during the corresponding year for financial statement reporting purposes with respect to these awards (which meant, in effect, that in any given year we could recognize for financial statement reporting purposes amounts with respect to grants made in that year as well as with respect to grants from past years that vested in or were still vesting during that year).
-However, the recent changes in the SEC's disclosure rules require that we now present the stock award and option award amounts in the applicable columns of the table above with respect to 2008 and 2007 on a similar basis as the 2009 presentation using the grant date fair value of the awards granted during the corresponding year (regardless of the period over which the awards are scheduled to vest).
-Since this requirement differs from the SEC's past disclosure rules, the amounts reported in the table above for stock award and option awards in 2008 and 2007 differ from the amounts previously reported in our Summary Compensation Table for these years.
-As a result, each named executive officer's total compensation amounts for 2008 and 2007 also differ from the amounts previously reported in our Summary Compensation Table for these years.
+The SEC's disclosure rules previously required that we present stock award and option award information for 2008 based on the amount recognized during the corresponding year for financial statement reporting purposes with respect to these awards (which meant, in effect, that in any given year we could recognize for financial statement reporting purposes amounts with respect to grants made in that year as well as with respect to grants from past years that vested in or were still vesting during that year).
+However, the recent changes in the SEC's disclosure rules require that we now present the stock award and option award amounts in the applicable columns of the table above with respect to 2008 on a similar basis as the 2010 and 2009 presentation using the grant date fair value of the awards granted during the corresponding year (regardless of the period over which the awards are scheduled to vest).
+Since this requirement differs from the SEC's past disclosure rules, the amounts reported in the table above for stock award and option awards in 2008 differ from the amounts previously reported in our Summary Compensation Table for this year.
+As a result, each named executive officer's total compensation amounts for 2008 also differ from the amounts previously reported in our Summary Compensation Table for this year.